gitferry/Grant-program/README.md

 The general grant program is designed to fund projects covering a wide range of topics, including, but not limited to,

+- Dev tools and libraries
-- Decentralized applications (e.g., gaming, DeFi, NFT, etc)
+- Community projects (e.g., gaming, DeFi, NFT, etc)
-- Tools/libs for testing
-- Tools/libs for frontend development
-- Infrastures (e.g., explorer, status dashboard, node service, etc)
-- Interoperability
-- Wallet integration
 - Enterprise applications
 - Research projects (e.g., tokenomics, governance, privacy, etc).